tiagotxm/kube-analytics/README.md

 - Install Airflow Helm Charts
 - Create a PV and PVC to store tasks logs

-The Airflow is configured to use GitHub as main source of DAG files
+Airflow is configured to use GitHub as main source of DAG files.
+The follow [DAG](https://github.com/tiagotxm/kube-analytics/blob/main/airflow/dags/get_and_show_file.py) is responsible por pulling a Python image hosted on Docker Hub and run a process script to show up customer data.

 ## Future improvements
 - Build a custom CI/CD to deploy images to registry